 How can I pay for college?

 Investing in yourself and your future through education can be a simple choice for some, but sometimes it is still difficult to justify the short-term expense for the long-term reward, especially when you aren’t sure how to make your education affordable.
-Knowing your financial aid options is a great place to start.
+Knowing your financial aid options is a great place to start when learning how to pay for college.
 Here’s a list of seven ways people commonly pay for school that could help you!

 Government grants are a type of financial aid that are awarded by states and the federal government.
 If you meet grant requirements, you don’t need to pay them back.
 Grants are typically awarded based on financial need.
 Some of the most common types of grants are Pell Grants and Supplemental Education Opportunity Grants.